alindeman/upgradingtorails4/text/05_routing.markdown

 @@@

-If this is the route that actually submits an order and charges a user's credit card, the application is vulnerability to the cross-site request forgery (CSRF) attack.
+If this is the route that actually submits an order and charges a user's credit card, the application is vulnerable to the cross-site request forgery (CSRF) attack.

 Because `match` without any other qualifiers routes a request with any HTTP